Woopra/Woopra-iOS/README.md

 $ brew install carthage
 ```

-To integrate Alamofire into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate Woopra iOS SDK into your Xcode project using Carthage, specify it in your `Cartfile`:

 ```ogdl
 github "Woopra/Woopra-iOS"
 ```

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `WoopraSDK.framework` into your Xcode project.